coq-tactician/coq-tactician.github.io/content/changelog/index.en.md

 methods, including CoqHammer, a baseline transformer, and Tactician's built-in k-NN model.
-The transformer model is similar to those used in GPT-f, PACT, Lisa, etc. The k-NN model is also an online model, learning from proofs or recent theorems, and is actually still a really good model for short time periods, say one minute, whereas Graph2Tac excels at the longer 10 minute mark.
+The transformer model is similar to those used in GPT-f, PACT, Lisa, etc. The k-NN model is also an online model, learning from proofs or recent theorems, and is actually still an excellent model for short time periods, say one minute, whereas Graph2Tac excels at the longer 10-minute mark.
 Appendix H of our [paper][20] also provides an informal comparison with Proverbot9001 and CoqGym family of solvers.
 We hope these comparisons will provide a lot of discussion and move the field forward.